-But this precis does little to reveal the incredible story of heroism of this Indian Muslim, born in Russia, who ended up playing a pivotal role in WW2 and ultimately paying the ultimate sacrifice at the hands of the Nazis.
+But this precis does little to reveal the incredible story of the heroism of this Indian Muslim, born in Russia, who ended up playing a pivotal role in WW2 and ultimately paying the ultimate sacrifice at the hands of the Nazis.

 Her role, as well as those of two other women who worked as spies in Churchill's Secret Army, has recently been turned into the brilliantly-received new movie ‘A Call to Spy’.